Chas Fox

-Charles Eldon Fox III (born October 3, 1963) is an American former professional football wide receiver who played one season with the St. Louis Cardinals of the National Football League (NFL) in 1986, though he also spent time with the Kansas City Chiefs.
+Charles Eldon Fox III (born October 3, 1963) is an American former professional football player who was a wide receiver for one season with the St. Louis Cardinals of the National Football League (NFL) in 1986, though he also spent time with the Kansas City Chiefs.
 He played college football for the Furman Paladins.

 Early life

 Fox was born on October 3, 1963, in Lafayette, Indiana.
 His father was in the United States Air Force and was stationed at Ellsworth Air Force Base in Rapid City, South Dakota, where Fox attended Stevens High School.
 He played football and ran track while at Stevens.

 College career

 Fox attended Furman University, where he played for the Paladins from 1981 to 1985.
 He set a Southern Conference record for career touchdowns with 28, and numerous Furman records including touchdown receptions, receptions, receiving yards, and yards per game.

 In 1983, during a game against East Tennessee State, Fox set the record for the longest pass in Furman history, a 92-yard touchdown pass he caught from quarterback David Charpia.
 The record still stands as of 2020.
 In 1984, Fox led the Southern Conference in punt returns.
 He earned all-South Carolina honors and all-Southern Conference honors in 1984 and 1985.

 Fox suffered a knee injury after starting nine games of the Paladins' 1985 season and was sidelined for the remainder of his college football career.

 In addition to playing football, Fox also participated on the Furman track team, setting a school record in the sprint medley relay.
 In 1985, he was selected the most valuable player of the track team.
 Fox was inducted into the Furman Athletics Hall of Fame in 1994.